huancheng-trili/bootstrap-rollup/README.md

 pacman -S wabt
 ```

 Then, check that the `wasm-strip` version is at least `1.0.31` (with `wasm-strip --version`).
-If not, you can download it directly from [here](https://github.com/WebAssembly/wabt/releases/tag/1.0.31), extract files, and then whenever you have to use `wasm-strip`, you can use `.<path_to_wabt_1.0.31>/bin/wasm-strip`, instead.
+If not, you can download it directly from [here](https://github.com/WebAssembly/wabt/releases/tag/1.0.31), extract the files, and then whenever you have to use `wasm-strip`, you can use `.<path_to_wabt_1.0.31>/bin/wasm-strip` instead.

 ### 2.5.
 "Hello, World!"
 Kernel

 To get started, we've prepared a [repository](https://gitlab.com/trili/hello-world-kernel) that helps you get started with kernel development quickly.

-You can clone the repository as such:
+You can clone the repository as follows:

 ```bash!
 git clone https://gitlab.com/trili/hello-world-kernel.git
 cd hello-world-kernel/
 ```

-Now, ensure that you have `rust` version (run `cargo --version`) at least `1.66.0` installed.
+Now, ensure that you have the `rust` version (run `cargo --version`) at least `1.66.0` installed.
 Otherwise, run the following:

 ```bash!
 rustup override set 1.66.0